CJTSAJ/homework-of-pro-ren/Homework2/Network.md

 ​     In daily life, the word "bandwidth" and "throughput" in a computer network can easily be confused.
 The difference is

 + bandwidth: It emphasizes the maximum data transmission rate of the network, namely the peak of transmission data rate theory.

 + throughput: emphasize the actual data transmission rate of the network.

+  Performance: 56 k dial-up modem using telephone lines, its bandwidth is 56000 bit/s (1 k = 1000 bit/s), telecom ADSL broadband Internet access in 512 kbit/s to 10 mbit/s, and more than 10 MBPS Ethernet (1 mbit/s = 1000 * 1000 - bit/s = 10 ^ 6 bit/s).

 ### Devices